highsoft-shanghai/monolithic/README.md

 ```

 #### OVERALL CHECK
-Before pushing commits to CI, we must keep our software workable and keep the code clean.
-To run all tests, check test coverage, generate test reports and generate coverage reports for root project and all subprojects, please run this command:
+Before pushing commits to CI, we must keep our software workable and the code clean, so, quality checks are required.
+To perform all quality checks, like
+unit tests, integration tests, test coverage check and reports, just run this command:
 ```bash
 ./scripts/check-all
 ```